1

 頃之,太子與梁王共車入朝,不下司馬門,於是釋之追止太子、梁王無得入殿門。 遂劾不下公門不敬,奏之。 薄太后聞之,文帝免冠謝曰:「教兒子不謹。」 薄太后乃使使承詔赦太子、梁王,然後得入。 文帝由是奇釋之,拜為中大夫。

 Soon afterward, the Crown Prince and the King of Liang rode together in one carriage to attend court, failing to dismount at the Marshal's Gate.
 Shizhi gave chase and barred them from entering the palace gates.
 He then impeached them for failing to dismount at the palace gate—a breach of protocol—and submitted a formal memorial.
-Empress Bo heard of it, and Emperor Wen removed his crown and apologized, saying: "I taught my son improperly."
+When Empress Dowager Bo heard of it, Emperor Wen removed his cap and apologized, saying, "I have failed to teach my sons carefully enough."
 Empress Dowager Bo then dispatched messengers bearing an imperial edict to pardon the Crown Prince and the King of Liang, after which they were permitted to enter.
 From this, Emperor Wen came to regard Shizhi as remarkable and appointed him Palace Counselor.

 5